-Falls are not just a part of “getting old.”
+Falls are not just a part of getting old.
 In fact, there are a variety of causes that can happen to anyone, at any age.
-And that means that oftentimes there are things you can do to prevent falls – including using a power wheelchair.
-Read on to find out common causes of falls in seniors and how to prevent them.
+But there are many things seniors can do to prevent falls, including the use of a power chair.
+Read on to learn about some of the common causes of elderly falls and how to help prevent them.

-High heels, sandals and shoes without any grip on the soles can contribute to falls even if someone has full regular mobility.
-In addition, shoes that don't fit properly can cause blisters – which tend to make people walk differently to avoid irritation.
+- Improper Footwear — High heels, sandals and shoes without any grip on the soles can contribute to falls even if someone has full regular mobility.
+In addition, shoes that don't fit properly can cause blisters, which tend to make people walk differently to avoid irritation.

-Sometimes falls in seniors are a sign of an underlying medical issue, like Parkinson's – which causes muscles to not respond as they normally would – or diabetes, which can cause drops or spikes in blood sugar or even eye problems that contribute to falls.
+- Medical Conditions — Sometimes falls in seniors are a sign of an underlying medical issue like Parkinson's, which causes muscles to not respond as they normally would, or diabetes, which can cause drops or spikes in blood sugar or even eye problems that can contribute to falls.

-- Have regular doctor visits.
+- Schedule regular doctor visits.
 Be sure to tell your doctor every little symptom you have, and discuss all the medications you are taking to determine potential problems.
-Ask about a mobility device such as a Hoveround® power wheelchair.
+Ask about a mobility device such as a Hoveround power wheelchair.

-- Get your vision checked regularly.
-At least annually, or every six months – or sooner if you notice vision changes.
-Include screenings for glaucoma and cataracts, and talk to your eye doctor about your night vision – even when you're not driving.
+- Have your vision checked regularly.
+At least annually, or every six months or sooner if you notice vision changes.
+Include screenings for glaucoma and cataracts, and talk to your eye doctor about your night vision, even when you're not driving.

 - Talk to your pharmacist.
 Be sure to know all the potential side effects of any medications you are taking, including any interactions with other medications or even food and beverages.